First, they made shoes for real champions out of ordinary sneakers, gradually changing the world of sports beyond recognition.

 8. What it means to be #1

-Despite the apparent closeness competition with Adidas and other sports brands rising in popularity, Nike remains the #1 in the world of sports.
-Every year, the company sells around 900 million goods worldwide - clothing, footwear, accessories and equipment.
-Today, there are more than 70,000 stores in 160 countries that sell real Nike, including more than 1,100 branded monostores.
-When it comes to sneakers, 25 pairs are sold worldwide every second, which brings the company over $1,000 per second.
+Despite the apparent closeness competition with Adidas and other sports brands that are gaining popularity, Nike remains the #1 in the world of sports.
+Every year, the company sells around 900 million products worldwide - clothing, footwear, accessories and equipment.
+In 160 countries around the world today there are more than 70,000 stores that sell real Nike, including more than 1,100 branded monostores.
+As for sneakers, 25 pairs are sold every second in the world, which brings the company more than $ 1,000 per second.

 9. Favorite among millennials

-Importantly, for many years Nike has not only been the number one selling sports brand on the planet, but also tops the ranking of the most beloved brands among millennials - people born from 1981 to 2000.
-According to advertising agency Moosylvania, today 62% Gen Y consumers are choosing Nike sportswear.
+It is important to note that for many years Nike has not only remained the number one selling sports brand on the planet, but also tops the list of the most beloved brands among millennials - people born between 1981 and 2000.
+According to the advertising agency Moosylvania, today 62% of Generation Y consumers choose Nike sports products.

 10. Nike and company